 Using the tunnel video series

 The tunnel’s south portal is just west of CenturyLink Field.
-On- and off-ramps in both directions will connect SR 99 to the stadiums, Alaskan Way and Colman Dock along the waterfront, and downtown Seattle.
+On- and off-ramps in both directions connect SR 99 to the stadiums, Alaskan Way and Colman Dock along the waterfront, and downtown Seattle.
 Just to the east is the start of I-90 and connections to I-5.

 The tunnel’s north portal sits just east of Seattle Center.
-On- and off-ramps will provide connections to nearby Denny Way, Dexter Avenue and Mercer Street, as well as routes to reach I-5.
+On- and off-ramps provide connections to nearby Denny Way, Dexter Avenue and Mercer Street, as well as routes to reach I-5.

 Southbound drivers can take the off-ramp to Denny Way and downtown, which ends at the intersection of Aurora Avenue North and Harrison Street.
 From there they can head to Seattle Center (west), South Lake Union (east), or into downtown (south)

 Drivers seeking to head north on SR 99 can use Aurora Avenue North or Harrison Street to reach the northbound on-ramp.

 Three blocks of Aurora Avenue North, between Harrison Street and Denny Way, will be reconnected as part of the demolition project (see below).
 The approach to the Battery Street Tunnel will be brought up to grade and rebuilt, and John and Thomas streets will be reconnected east-west across Aurora Avenue North.
 Learn more about this work on our demolition page.

 The highway inside the tunnel is two lanes in each direction.
 Unlike the Alaskan Way Viaduct's extremely narrow shoulders, the tunnel has an eight-foot shoulder in each direction for vehicles to pull over in case of breakdown or crashes.
 Long, gentle curves allow for safe sight distances.